• Skip to primary navigation

 • 2 tablespoons vegetable oil

-• 1 medium yellow or white onion small diced
+• 1 medium yellow onion small diced (or white onion)

 • 1 green pepper small diced